 Gold was a luxury for the Spaniards, but it was an everyday item for the Inca.
 Their real treasure was information.
 For a society that hoarded education and boasted a secret language only for the elites, imagine the lengths they would go to in order to keep their most sacred possession a secret from foreign invaders?

 Sadly, the empire fell regardless.
-Though the point remains: There is a collective memory among the Quechua of the Inca having a written language.
+Though the point remains: There is a collective memory among the modern day Quechua of the Inca having a written language.
 Evidence of this may yet be found in two distinct locations.

-One of those places, ironically, is Machu Picchu.
+One of those, ironically, is Machu Picchu.

 Tred upon by thousands of visitors daily, this silent testament to Inca engineering leaves all who visit spellbound by its magnificence.

 But what if there´s more than what we see on the day tour?